joaopspsps/glovarmonic/docs/glovarmonic-v1-assembly/doc.md

 ![](assets/push-button-preparation-2.jpg)

-*After removing the protectors from the jumper wires, attach them to the push button legs.
+*After removing the protectors from the jump wires, attach them to the push button legs.
 Solder them together.*

 ![](assets/push-button-preparation-3.jpg)